Maha Shivaratri 2025: Shiva Puja Timings, Mantras, Fasting and Rituals

 The most important aspect of the fasting is abstaining from bad thoughts, bad company and bad words.
 The devotee must practice virtues and keep away from all evils.

 When the devotee observes a fast with discipline and spends the entire day at the feet of Lord Shiva, his/her mind is controlled.
 Fasting with sincerity and uttering the names of Lord Shiva with perfect devotion purifies the soul and five energy bodies.
-It is believed, that such a devotee reaches the abode of Lord Shiva and lives there happily and get liberation from the cycle of birth and death.
+It is believed that such a devotee reaches the abode of Lord Shiva and lives there happily and get liberation from the cycle of birth and death.

 Prayer and Night Vigils